marcio-marine-corps-soldier/security/projects/ciber-security-phishing-lab/README.md

 # 📖 About the Project

-This repository documents a cybersecurity laboratory focused on understanding **phishing attacks** using **Zphisher** in an isolated and authorized testing environment.
+This repository documents a cybersecurity laboratory focused on understanding phishing attacks using **Zphisher** in an isolated and authorized environment.

-The purpose of this project is to study how phishing campaigns operate from a defensive perspective, helping security professionals recognize attack patterns, improve detection capabilities, and promote cybersecurity awareness.
+The objective is to analyze phishing techniques from a defensive perspective, helping cybersecurity professionals recognize attack patterns, improve detection capabilities, and strengthen security awareness.

-> **Disclaimer:** All activities were conducted exclusively in a controlled laboratory environment for educational purposes.
+> **Disclaimer:** This project was conducted exclusively in a controlled laboratory environment for educational purposes.

 ---

 # 🎯 Objectives

-* Understand the fundamentals of phishing attacks.
+* Understand phishing attack concepts.
 * Study social engineering techniques.
-* Learn the basic workflow of the Zphisher framework.
+* Learn the basic workflow of Zphisher.
-* Document laboratory activities using Markdown.
+* Practice technical documentation with Markdown.
-* Practice GitHub project organization.
+* Organize a cybersecurity project using GitHub.
 * Promote cybersecurity awareness and defensive thinking.

 ---